Common Area Maintenance: Al Zielinski/Jennifer Lynch

 The Architectural Committe meets on Thursday mornings at 9:00 am to review permit applications.
-Effective Janaury 1, 2020 permits for fences, accessory buildings will be $50.
-New Homes will be $100.
+Effective Janaury 1, 2021 permits for fences, accessory buildings will be $50.
+New Homes will be $500.
+Commercial Buildings will be $5,000.
 Please review the Architectural Guidelines under "Documents".
 You can also print off the application under "Documents".
 Failure to submit for a POA permit will result in a fine placed on your account.

-The Fall Community Garage Sale will take place on Friday and Saturday Oct 2 and 3.
+The Spring Community Garage Sale will take place on Friday and Saturday April 30 and May 1